-Run by the States of Jersey Ambulance Service and St John Ambulance.
+Run by the St John Ambulance.
 Children will be confronted with an unresponsive person.

 Aim of the Exercise Students will be able to

 - Recognise and safely deal with an accident - Confidence in contacting the emergency services and give accurate concise information.